-There were some pretty weird Viking rituals practiced from the late eighth century into the late 11th century.
-It’s no secret that Vikings were savage warriors with a reputation for raiding nations and brutalizing their inhabitants.
-These fierce, seafaring Scandinavians would slaughter dozens and perform ritualistic executions that would give even Clive Barker nightmares.
-What’s known as the Viking age is littered with some scary rituals from the Norse religion but also a few oddball traditions that Vikings practiced exclusively.
+There were some pretty unusual Viking rituals practiced from the late 8th century into the late 11th century.
+It’s no secret that Vikings were fierce warriors with a reputation for raiding nations and brutalizing their inhabitants.
+These intense, seafaring Scandinavians would slaughter dozens and perform some pretty severe ritualistic executions.
+What’s known is that the Viking age is littered with some extreme rituals from the Norse religion but also a few oddball traditions that Vikings practiced exclusively.

 These ruthless pirates had a softer side and a superstitious side as well.
 They believed in omens and used good luck charms.
 The same Norse Paganism that instilled their sacrificial practices also taught them to respect the land.
-They were great farmers and enjoyed activities such as skiing and crafting.
-Surprisingly enough, they also gave their women an abundance of respect and power within their society, which was rare for the time.
+They were productive farmers and enjoyed activities such as skiing and crafting.
+Women were highly respected and wielded a great deal of power within their society, which was rare for the time.
 They lived in a well-ordered democratic society that just happened to partake in terrifying Norse rituals from time to time.

 After the death of a chief, one of his “slave girls” would volunteer to join him in the afterlife.
 In order for her to do that, a very disturbing ritual had to take place first.
-The girl was looked after and kept intoxicated (probably so she wouldn't come to her senses and back out), while the cremation ceremony preparations were being made.
-The girl would partake in “sexual rites,” where she would have sex with every man in the village before being strangled.
-The village matriarch would stab her and her body would be cremated with the chief on a wooden ship.
+The girl was looked after and continuously intoxicated with various drinks while cremation ceremony preparations were made.